junnunkarim/CSE207_Word_Dictionary_project/outline.md

 ## optional features
 - implement a database to store words instead of files
-- implement a gui using imgui
+- implement a tui/gui using imgui